 The Canadian Rockies are blessed with an abundance of lakes that are sure to take your breath away.
-While Lake Louise and Lake Moraine are surely the crown jewels, they are very popular during peak times.
+While Lake Louise and Moraine Lake are surely the crown jewels, they are very popular during peak times.
 There are plenty of other lakes to check out on your visit to Banff and Lake Louise, and if you visit at the right time you may even have them to yourself.

 We’re slowly getting closer to autumn, but it doesn’t mean the lake visiting season is over.
 These amazing mountain lakes are still optimal for peeping even as the days grow shorter.